Life Skills to Know Before You Move Out

 Budgeting, tax prep, basic sewing, and mail are great skills to know that will help you keep a cool head during difficult times.
 You can find times in your daily life to practice and improve all of these skills!

 Are you looking for a welcoming, encouraging space to practice?
-I am so excited to host Life Skills Crash Course, where we will practice all of these skills, and more, to help you feel more confident and ready to move out into the world!
+I am so excited to offer the Life Skills Crash Course, where we will practice all of these skills, and more, to help you feel more confident and ready to move out into the world!